hddat2k4/VSASV_2025_VLSP/README.md

-# Brosch Vietnamese Spoofing-Aware Speaker Verification (VSASV) Challenge 2025
+# Brosch at Vietnamese Spoofing-Aware Speaker Verification (VSASV) Challenge 2025

 This repository contains Brosch Team's work for the VSASV Challenge 2025, where we achieved 4th place in the final leaderboard.
 The challenge focuses on Spoofing-Aware Speaker Verification (SASV), which requires systems to verify a speaker's identity while being robust against spoofing attack.

 ## Approach

-To tackle this problem, I implemented and optimized multiple deep learning models specialized for both speaker verification (SV) and anti-spoofing (CM) tasks:
+To tackle this problem, I implemented and optimized multiple deep learning models with augmented data specialized for both speaker verification (SV) and anti-spoofing (CM) tasks:

-- ResNet34 – used as a backbone for extracting robust speaker embeddings.
+- **ResNet48 (adapted from ResNet34)** – used as a backbone for extracting robust speaker embeddings.

-- AASIST – a state-of-the-art model for spoof detection, providing discriminative countermeasure embeddings.
+- **AASIST** – a state-of-the-art model for spoof detection, providing discriminative countermeasure embeddings.

 I also explored fusion strategies to combine information from SV and CM systems effectively: